nickarch511/workout-timer/README.md

 1) Main Timer— a continous timer that can be paused and restarted without fail.
 This timer will switch between exercises when the time for a given exercise is up.
 This is the main functionality of the program.

-2) Sound— this timer will beep at the end of each exercise and a long beep will sound at the entire workout
+2) Sound— this timer will beep at the end of each exercise and a long beep will sound at the end of the entire workout

 3) GUI— The graphical user interface allows for seamless use of the timer as explained in the introduction